pmndrs/zustand/CONTRIBUTING.md

 ## Reporting Issues

-If you have found what you think is a bug, please [file an issue](https://github.com/pmndrs/zustand/issues/new).
+If you have found what you think is a bug, please [start a discussion](https://github.com/pmndrs/zustand/discussions/new).

-For usage questions, prefer [starting a discussion](https://github.com/pmndrs/zustand/discussions/new).
+Also for usage questions, please [start a discussion](https://github.com/pmndrs/zustand/discussions/new).

 ## Suggesting new features

-If you are here to suggest a feature, first create an issue if it does not already exist.
+If you are here to suggest a feature, first [start a discussion](https://github.com/pmndrs/zustand/discussions/new) if it does not already exist.
 From there, we will discuss use-cases for the feature and then finally discuss how it could be implemented.

 ## Documentation